Peer to peer business finance (sometimes abbreviated to “P2P”) is a way a business can borrow money when it needs it.

 Here is a quick overview of the basics.

 Traditionally, business borrowing usually related to some form of bank loan or another.

 Very often it involved trying to exploit existing business relationships with a bank or even individual “bank manager” to secure the loan.

 This process still exists as an option but since the late 20th century things have changed:

-- the lending market has become increasingly diversified, with many new options and potential lenders offering their services.
+- the lending market has become increasingly diversified, with many new options and potential lenders (such as L3 Funding, for example) offering their services.
 Some of these changes have been developed out of the technological changes arriving with the internet;

 - the financial traumas of 2008-2012 may have led some banks to become more risk-averse in terms of business lending.

 P2P business finance is one of those relatively new options.

 In outline, it’s an essentially straightforward process.
 Typically: